‘Rust’ set to premiere at Polish film festival next month - KESQ

 By Lisa Respers France, CNN

-(CNN) — The movie “Rust” will premiere at a film festival next month, three years after cinematographer Halyna Hutchins will killed in a shooting incident on the set of the western.
+(CNN) — The movie “Rust” will premiere at a film festival next month, three years after cinematographer Halyna Hutchins was killed in a shooting incident on the set of the western.

 The world premiere screening will take place at the EnergaCAMERIMAGE Festival in Poland on November 23, with a panel discussion with the film’s director, Joel Souza, who was also injured in the shooting, cinematographer Bianca Cline, and Stephen Lighthill, a mentor to Hutchins from film school.